Cities start fighting rental crisis triggered by overtourism – DW – 09/19/2024

 The fact that a growing number of people are buying property abroad in popular holiday destinations also contributes to tense housing situations.
 Recent protests on the Canary Islands, for example, were directed against property developers and agents targeting foreign buyers as residents struggle to access affordable housing.

 Similarly, on Spain's Balearic Islands, every third property is sold to buyers who are not residents of Spain.
-Such sales pit Spanish earners against buyers from northern Europe where salaries are higher.
+Such sales pit Spanish earners against buyers from northern Europe with higher salaries.

-In order to reduce the strain on the domestic real estate market, various countries, including Denmark, Finland, Croatia and Malta, restricted the sale of real estate to non-residents years ago.
+Various countries, including Denmark, Finland, Croatia and Malta, restricted the sale of real estate to non-residents years ago to reduce the strain on the domestic real estate market.

 Meanwhile, new EU regulations on vacation rentals also promise positive change.
 The measures will help facilitate data sharing between online platforms and the respective local authorities and help to combat illegal vacation rentals.